Structural External Wall Insulation For The Refurbishment Of Non-Traditional Low & High Rise Properties

 Why Structural External Wall Insulation?

-The majority of non-traditionally constructed houses and buildings where built with little regard to thermal performance.
+The majority of non-traditional built properties were built with little regard to thermal performance.
 With the most significant heat loss being through the walls the need for an external wall insulation system is obvious.
-The Structrual EWI system provides the solution when the substrate is defective or not in a condition to provide the anchorage for a directly bonded EWI system.

 Structherm Structural External Wall Insulation – Our Panel

-The SEWI system is based on a unique, lightweight prefabricated panel composed of a rigid insulation core encased in a steel wire cage – the Structural External Wall Insulation panel.
+The Structherm external wall insulation system is based on a unique, lightweight prefabricated panel.
+This is composed of a rigid insulation core encased in a steel wire cage.

 The panels do not attach to the substrate but are instead fixed to the structure of the building itself.
 This, in effect, forms a new substrate which is structural in a reinforcing capacity – not load baring.